 • Varicose veins, which is caused by veins becoming distended.
 This can cause your valves to function improperly.

 • Joint compression, which can negatively affect a worker’s feet, ankles, legs, knees, and back.

-Rubber, according to Craig Freudenrich, PH.
-D., “is a specific type of polymer called an elastomer: a large molecule that can be stretched to at least twice its original length and returned to its original shape.”
-This happens because of something called entropy and an important law of physics called the Second Law of Thermodynamics—which starts to make things a little complicated, but stick bear with me!
-Simply put, when rubber is left standing alone its atomic composition is in a state of entropy (a state of disorder), and when it is stretched the composition is aliened—but it will naturally return to its original form when the force is removed.
-Think of a rubber band, when you stretch it you force the atomic links to straighten and grow tense but when you release, the rubber band, and its atoms, return to flexible and springy shape.
-Because industrial rubber matting is able to give under the weight of feet, instead of remaining completely hard, it is far more supportive than something like concrete, hardwood, or tile.
+Rubber, according to Craig Freudenrich, PhD., “is a specific type of polymer called an elastomer: a large molecule that can be stretched to at least twice its original length and returned to its original shape.”
+This happens because of a phenomenon called entropy and an important law of physics called the Second Law of Thermodynamics.
+Now, this may sound confusing, but we won’t bore you with the minutia.
+Simply put, when rubber is left at rest, its atomic composition is in a state disorder (or entropy).
+When it is stretched, its composition is altered.
+But once the stretching force is removed, rubber will naturally return to its original form.
+Imagine a rubber band.
+When you stretch it, you force the atomic links to straighten and tense.
+But when you release the rubber band, it springs back into its original shape.
+Because industrial rubber matting is able to stretch under the weight of foot traffic, it’s far more supportive to the body than a hard floor like concrete is.

 What Flooring Is Used in Heavy-Duty Areas?